Yunxiang-Li/Cpp_Primer/Chapter 12. Dynamic Memory/Chapter 12. Dynamic Memory.md

 delete p;
 ```

-When we try to dereference `sp` later, an undefined behavior occurs.
-Even if we do not dereference `sp`, out of the scope of `sp`, a double free issue will happen.
+When out of the scope of `sp`, a double free issue will happen.